oroinc/documentation/crm/user_guide/records/data_management_tags.rst

 can easily find all records that have a specific tag from anywhere in the system, even if you don't know their other details, as described below.

+.. note:: See a short demo on `how to create tags and taxonomies <https://www.orocrm.com/media-library/tags-taxonomies>`_, or continue reading the guidance below.

 Add a Tag to a Record
 ---------------------